mistakelly/alx-system_engineering-devops/0x14-mysql/README.md

 ## working with mysql (sysadmin)

-in this repo we will be discussing everything on how to configure mysql datatabase, which is very very important
+in this repo we will be discussing everything on how to configure mysql datatabase, which is a very very important